 We have partnered up with Airport Direct who has an existing program of airport shuttles to provide bus transfers for our Conversationists from Keflavík airport to the following hotels from Sunday 17th 14.00h to Monday 18th until 14.00h:

 - Hilton Reykjavík Nordica

 The transfers leave every hour from Keflavík Airport and transfer time into Reykjavík is around 50min.
 Please check in with the Airport Direct transfer desk in the Arrivals lounge to receive your complimentary bus voucher.

-The Forum will only provide airport transfers on the 18th until 14.00.
+The Forum will only provide airport transfers from Sunday 17th 14.00 to Monday 18th until 14.00.
 If you arrive at other times you will be able to purchase your bus ticket from Airport Direct or make other arrangements.
 There is no pre-booking necessary for the bus service.

 Should you want to book a private car or if you need further information on transportation please contact Reykjavik_GFWL@sena.is